Ari Holtzman

 Events

-Nightly Research Statement
+Nightly Research Statement (Obsolete but Relevant)

 My goal is to help create the foundations for a science of generative models.
 Since the field is changing quickly, I'll give a sense of what I'm thinking about right now.
 I've singled out my three biggest current fascinations below: